AyushSood03/audio-group-CMSC473-673-project/GAMA/README.md

 Follow the instruction there to set up the environment

-Make sure to follow the error message to change all the model directory in the code.
+Make sure to follow the error messages to change all the model directories in the code.

 Instead of running: